poolik/classfinder/README.md

 * And.java
 * Or.java

-**Concrete filters** - used to filter classes either by their modifiers (abstract, interface) or name
+**Concrete filters** - used to filter classes either by their modifiers (abstract, interface), name or other criteria
 * Subclass.java - matches classes that are assignable to the base class
 * Regex.java - matches classes by name
 * Interface.java - matches only interfaces